Purpose

 OPTION 1 - Simple Integration

-This option is the quickest and easiest way to get up and running with VostroPay in your website.
-Note that this option will create a credit card registration token which will allow you to create payments and authorisations via RCM later in the booking process.
-This option will not take a payment.
+1. "cardregistration" - Create a credit card registration token which will allow you to create payments and authorisations via RCM later in the booking process.

 1. Start the Transaction